Papua New Guinea

 Kokoda Track

-The Kokoda Track is a 96-kilometre walking trail through the Owen Stanley Range connecting the north and south coasts of Papua New Guinea.
+The Kokoda Track is a 96-kilometre walking trail through the Owen Stanley Range connecting PNG’s north and south coasts.
 Australian and Japanese forces fought over it between July and November 1942 in conditions of extreme difficulty.
-The terrain is technically demanding – steep, muddy, dense jungle at altitude – and the trail itself follows close to the original wartime route.
+The modern trek takes 8 to 12 days depending on pace.
+It is not a bushwalk: it requires porters (mandatory for most trekkers, both for safety and because the fee structure supports local communities), physical conditioning in advance, and preparation for rain at any time of year.

-The historical weight of the track is real.
-The memorial sites, the conversations with porters whose grandfathers carried supplies during the campaign, and the village welcomes along the route combine into something that is specific to this place and not reproducible elsewhere.
+Trekking agencies based in Port Moresby and Brisbane organise guided trips; costs run from approximately AUD 2,500 to 4,500 per person for a fully guided crossing.
+The historical weight is real – memorial sites, conversations with porters whose grandfathers carried supplies during the campaign, and village welcomes along the route combine into something specific to this place.

 The Sepik River